-TABLE 4 Long-Term Debt
+TABLE 4Long-Term Debt

-2016 2015 Certificates of Obligation \$ 11,355,000 \$ 12,305,000
+2017 2016 Certificates of Obligation \$ 10,380,000 \$ 11,355,000

 Central Health issued \$16,000,000 in certificates of obligation on September 20, 2011.
-During fiscal year 2016, principal payments of \$950,000 were made against the certificates of obligation.
+During fiscal year 2017, principal payments of \$975,000 were made against the certificates of obligation.
 Additional information regarding the District's long-term debt can be found in Note 8 of the notes to the financial statements.

-Economic Conditions and Plan for Fiscal Year 2107
+Economic Conditions and Plan for Fiscal Year 2018

-In planning for fiscal year 2107, there were a number of factors Central Health needed to consider, including the following:
+In planning for fiscal year 2018, there were a number of factors Central Health needed to consider, including the following:

-- The ongoing reporting and operational requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at the University of Texas for the implementation of an Integrated Delivery System to move away from fragmented, episodic, fee-for-service care that emphasizes treatment of illness to a system that focuses on improving health outcomes through accountable, value-based care. - Planning for the development and reuse of the University Medical Center at Brackenridge campus. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health).
-Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - The Central Health Board of Managers adopted a total tax rate of 11.778 cents per \$100 valuation of real and personal property for fiscal year 2016 that balances affordability and sustainability of current and future healthcare services. - Redesign of the MAP defined benefit plan coverage plan.
+- The ongoing reporting and operational requirements of the Medicaid 1115 Waiver Program. - Collaborating with Seton and the Dell Medical School at The University of Texas at Austin for the implementation on coordination of care through the Community Care Collaborative to move away from fragmented, episodic, fee-for-service care that emphasizes treatment of illness to a system that focuses on improving health outcomes. - Continued negotiation regarding the development and reuse of the University Medical Center at Brackenridge campus, including continued negotiations with the master developer and potential tenants. - Effective use of funds to subsidize enrollment in Affordable Care Act Marketplace coverage. - Funding requirements of HMO risk-based capital reserves for Sendero (a community-based health plan and a component unit of Central Health).
+Actual payments will be based on risk-based capital requirements as determined by the Texas Department of Insurance. - The Central Health Board of Managers adopted a total tax rate of 10.7385 cents per \$100 valuation of real and personal property for fiscal year 2018 that balances affordability and sustainability of current and future healthcare services.